 Initial review request, via email, postal letter, and/or phone call is made, and the provider is given 14 days to respond and/or schedule the review.
-If the MCO receives no response within the time frame allotted, each MCO will follow their own internal procedures for possible escalation and/or referral for providers previously non-compliant and/or non-responsive to PQM request letter.
+If ACLA receives no response within the time frame allotted, the provider will be referred to the Interdepartmental Committee to determine appropriate action.